microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 ![Vector Based with Query Cache Logical Flow.](./images/Agentic%20Text2SQL%20Query%20Cache.png "Agentic Vector Based with Query Cache Logical Flow")

+#### Parallel execution

+After the first agent has rewritten and decomposed the user input, we execute each of the individual questions in parallel for the quickest time to generate an answer.

 ### Caching Strategy

 The cache strategy implementation is a simple way to prove that the system works.
 You can adopt several different strategies for cache population.
 Below are some of the strategies that could be used: